comradewinnie/HangmanGame/README.md

 # About it

-The game was created as part of the Programming II course by two 12th grade students.
+This game was created as a part of the Programming II course by me and my friend in March 2025.